Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 We will still denote by $P$ the dual action on the space of Radon measures on the line.
-Such a measure is said to be {\bf {\em stationary}} if it is $P$-invariant, that is, $P \nu = \nu$.
+Similarly to (\ref{eq:harmonic}), such a measure will be said to be {\bf {\em stationary}} if it is $P$-invariant, that is, $P \nu = \nu$.
 Equivalently,

-By definition, an action is harmonic if and only if the Lebesgue measure is stationary.